Faur/02456-VAE/readme.md

     pip install awscli --ignore-installed six

 Once installed we need to configure it.
 We have created an user for you with the privleges to start and stop a server (read more [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html)).
+You will recieve your `<Access_ID>` and `<Secret_Key>` separately.

     aws configure
     AWS Access Key ID []: <Access_ID>